openactive/openactive-test-suite/packages/openactive-integration-tests/CONTRIBUTING.md

     A feature contains both **implemented** and **non-implemented** tests:

-    * **Implemented** tests are tests that are expected to pass if the feature is turned on
+    * **Implemented** tests are tests that are expected to pass if the feature is turned on.
     * **Non-implemented** tests are tests that are expected to pass if the feature is turned off.

         An example non-implemented test is `no-paid-bookable-sessions` within the `non-free-opportunities` feature.
 This test checks that the Booking System under test does contain any non-free bookable sessions, and therefore can validly skip testing for non-free opportunities.